GroundNG/VibeShift/README.md

 ## Contributing

 We welcome contributions!
-Please see `CONTRIBUTING.md` (once created) for details on how to get started, report issues, and submit pull requests.
+Please see `CONTRIBUTING.md` for details on how to get started, report issues, and submit pull requests.
 We're particularly interested in:

 *   New security analyzer integrations.

 ## License